-We retrospectively reviewed patients who were diagnosed with NMIBC after TUR at our hospital from January 2010 to May 2015 and who had been followed up for 12 months postoperatively.
+We retrospectively reviewed patients diagnosed with NMIBC after TUR at our hospital from January 2010 to May 2015 and who were followed for 12 months postoperatively.
 In our hospital, since 2014, all TUR patients have undergone OCSI.
-Patients who had $pT2 \ge$, lymph node metastasis, or distant metastasis on computed tomography images after TUR as well as who underwent mitomycin-C (MMC) or epirubicin instillation after TUR, or repeated TUR were excluded.
+Patients who had cancer stage ≥pT2, lymph node metastasis, or distant metastasis on computed tomography images after TUR, as well as those who underwent mitomycin-C (MMC) or epirubicin instillation after TUR or repeated TUR, were excluded.